-Last month, on my way to Scotland, I donated a large baggie of change and bills to Air Transat’s leftover currency charity.
+Recently, on my way to Scotland, I donated a large baggie of change and bills to Air Transat’s leftover currency charity.
 I’d collected it over time.
 I couldn’t throw it out!
 It was an easy solution.

-6 Ways to Manage Leftover Currency
+7 Ways to Manage Leftover Currency

 - Use it towards your final hotel bill.
-It’s unlikely that your loose change will pay for a hotel night but the hotel is always happy to collect it as a partial payment for your room.
+It’s unlikely that your loose change will pay for a hotel night, but the hotel is always happy to collect it as a partial payment for your room.
 Pay the balance on your credit card.

-So what do you do with your leftover currency?
+What do you do with your leftover currency?
 Please share in the comments.